Maybe you’re asking – does she really need a blog post about visiting an Iowa Farm? The answer is YES!

 3) FFA groups through the local high school are another great resource for connecting with a farmer.
 FFA stands for Future Farmers of America!

-5) Google Iowa Pork Producers, Iowa Beef Industry Council, Iowa Cattleman’s Association, Iowa Poultry Association and basically any other animal or crop that is raised in Iowa and get connected with a farmer who specializes in a specific trade.
+5) Search the internet for Iowa Pork Producers, Iowa Beef Industry Council, Iowa Cattleman’s Association, Iowa Poultry Association and basically any other animal or crop that is raised in Iowa and get connected with a farmer who specializes in a specific trade.

 6) Iowa State University in central Iowa offers field trips and tours.